sophie-kaleba/ruby-cs-analyser/README.md

 # TODO
+- [ ] Make sure the input for the java splitting analyzer is written in the currnent benchmark folder
 - [ ] R performance: str_trim when python parsing rather than in the R script
 - [x] Analysis takes time, and most of it is spent on the java part of the process.
 Improve the java splitting analyser.
 - [ ] Generate the execution plots and store them in the benchmark folder